tausif-islam-sheik/CineTube/README.md

 ## 📖 Overview

-CineTube is a Netflix-inspired movie streaming portal built with a modern full-stack architecture.
+CineTube is a movie streaming portal built with a modern full-stack architecture.
 Users can discover trending, popular, and upcoming movies, build personal watchlists, and unlock premium content through a Stripe-powered subscription system — all wrapped in a responsive, theme-aware UI.

 ---